sreyanandi/Cosmos/README.md

 ### *“What if space exploration felt less like browsing a website and more like traveling through the universe itself?”*

 A high-fidelity interactive Space and Universe Explorer project built using React, TypeScript, Vite, and modern web technologies.
-Embark on a journey through realistic procedural 3D planets, track the ISS in real-time, explore historical timelines, quiz your cosmic knowledge, and consult with ORACLE, your AI Space Drone assistant.
+Embark on a journey through realistic procedural 3D planets, track the ISS in real-time, explore historical timelines, and quiz your cosmic knowledge.

 </div>